aabain/test2015/outline.md

 # Title

-by Authors, Amy, Fatima and Cathy
+by Authors, Amy, friends and foes

 ## Overview